WGLab/SCOTCH/README.md

 ### Step2: generate compatible matrix

-This step will generate read-isoform compatible matrix. `-o` and `--bam` are the same with step1.
-Set `-match` argument for the threshold of read-exon mapping percentage.
+In this step, SCOTCH will align reads to existing and novel identified gene isoforms.
+Compatible matrix will be generated with each row being a read and each column being a gene isoform.
+More details about read-isoform mappings can be found under the `auxiliary` folder.
+To speed up the step, job arrays can be submitted in SLURM.
+See `example/compatible.sh` for an implementation of 100 job arries.

+- `--target`: the same with step1
+- `--bam` the same with step1
+- `--match` exon percentage threshold to call a read-exon mapping/unmapping.
 For example, setting 0.2 means reads covers >80% of the exon length as mapped, and reads covers <20% of the exon length as unmapped.

 ```
-prepare.sh -t matrix -o $outputfolder --bam $bamfolder -match 0.2
+python3 src/main_preprocessing.py \
+--task 'compatible matrix' \
+--target path/to/output/folder/of/sample1 path/to/output/folder/of/sample2 \
+--bam path/to/bam/file/or/bamfolder/sample1 path/to/bam/file/or/bamfolder/sample2 \
+--match 0.2
 ```

-To speed up the step, job arrays can be submitted in SLURM.
-For example:
+### Step3: generate count matrix
+This step SCOTCH will generate gene- and isoform-level copunt matrix.
+See `example/count.sh` for an implementation in SLURM.

+- `--target`: the same with step1
+- '--novel_read_n' filter out novel isoform is the number of reads mapped for the sample less than `novel_read_n`, and reads mapped to this novel isoform will be treated as uncategorized.
+- `--workers`: number of threads for parallel computing.

 ```
-#! /bin/bash -l
-#SBATCH --nodes=1
-#SBATCH --ntasks=1
-#SBATCH --cpus-per-task=1
-#SBATCH --mem=200G
-#SBATCH --array=0-99
-source ~/.bashrc
-conda activate SCOTCH

-bamfolder="path/to/tagged/bamfile"
-outputfolder="path/to/output"

-prepare.sh -t matrix -o $outputfolder --bam $bamfolder -match 0.2 --job_index ${SLURM_ARRAY_TASK_ID} --jobs 100
+python3 src/main_preprocessing.py \
+--task 'count matrix' \
+--target path/to/output/folder/of/sample1 path/to/output/folder/of/sample2 \
+--novel_read_n 20 --workers 20
 ```

-### Step2: generate count matrix
-This step will generate gene- and isoform-level copunt matrix. `-o` and `--bam` are the same with step1.
-Set '-novel_read_n' for the threshold of filtering novel isoform.
-Novel isoform with the number of mapped reads below this threshold will be treated as uncategorized.
+### Step4: update gene annotations with novel identified isoforms

 ```
+python3 src/main_preprocessing.py \
+--task 'summary' \
+--target path/to/output/folder/of/sample1 path/to/output/folder/of/sample2 \
-prepare.sh -t count -o $outputfolder --novel_read_n 10 --workers 20
+--novel_read_n 20 --workers 20
 ```

 ## Run SCOTCH statistical pipeline